yachoo2606/SeleniumFacebookJSONFileGraberAndStatisticCounter/README.md

 ```

 Next step is to create .env file in main directory
-the structure of ./env file should be as follows (without quotes):
+the structure of .env file should be as follows (without quotes):

 ```dotenv
 FBLOGIN='your faceebook email'